Matthew Yglesias: Political views

 In 2011, The Economist wrote that Yglesias espoused "left-leaning neoliberalism" in his writing.
 In 2017, Vice listed Yglesias among a group of political writers who were labelled "neoliberal shills" in left-wing Twitter communities.
 In 2019, Yglesias himself embraced the "chief neoliberal shill" label in The Neoliberal Podcast.

-In college, Yglesias initially supported the US invasion of Iraq.
-On a personal blog, he wrote that the Arab–Israeli conflict could only be resolved by weakening Palestinian leader Yasser Arafat, which could be accomplished by invading Iraq, and that if other Arab governments subsequently became "outright hostile [...] we can just topple them".
-He also advocated that the US "take out" Iran and North Korea.
-Reflecting on this support in 2010, Yglesias identified the reasons for his "mistake" as: a "predisposition in favor of military adventurism" based on an erroneous belief that the US was "unduly constrained" in the use of force by domestic politics; trust in "elite" figures such as Hillary Clinton, Joe Biden, Tony Blair and Kenneth M. Pollack, who he thought were "credible" and whose views he "took seriously"; and discounting the possibility that Iraq did not have weapons of mass destruction as claimed, under the belief that the Bush administration would not "be engaged in a massive, easily-debunked-after-the-fact lie".
-He concluded: "Being for the war was a way to simultaneously be a free-thinking dissident in the context of a college campus and also be on the side of the country's power elite. [...] it was a series of erroneous judgments about how to think about the world and who deserves to be taken seriously and under which circumstances."

 In or before 2010, Yglesias coined the term "pundit's fallacy" to denote "the belief that what a politician needs to do to improve his or her political standing is do what the pundit wants substantively."
-In 2012, Yglesias stated that he voted for Mitt Romney when he won the office for governor of Massachusetts in 2002.

 Yglesias has been a long-time supporter of the YIMBY housing movement to address the US housing crisis.
 Former Vox colleague Ezra Klein credited Yglesias with a "huge, singular effect" in popularizing this position.